angeles-renjo/gasph-v2/memory-bank/activeContext.md

   - Monitor the performance impact of the optimizations and make further adjustments as needed.

 - **Map Performance:**

   - **Evaluate Marker Simplification Test:** Build and test the app on an iOS device with the simplified markers to observe the impact on the glide animation lag.
   - **Based on Test Results:**
     - **If lag is gone:** Revert the temporary marker simplification and begin meticulously optimizing the original `StationMarker` and `ClusterMarker` components (e.g., reduce view nesting, optimize styles, consider image-based markers).
     - **If lag persists:** Revert the temporary marker simplification.
 Strongly consider switching the map provider to Apple Maps for iOS (`provider={undefined}`) as the next most likely solution for performance issues related to `react-native-maps` + Google Maps SDK on iOS.

+- **Location Constants Refactoring:**
+  - Update any remaining files that might still be using hardcoded location constants.
+  - Consider adding more zoom level presets for different use cases.
+  - Add documentation for the location constants to help developers understand their purpose and usage.

 ## Active Decisions and Considerations